pudly/schmopera-hugo/content/articles/the-introvert-s-dream-going-solo-at-the-opera.md

 But going to the opera, all on one's own, is totally fabulous.

 Unlike going to a restaurant, which essentially leaves a large, empty container of time that's traditionally meant for groups to converse and try each other's food, a night at the opera is beautifully structured for a solo ticket holder.
+(Frankly, this structure is actually what makes going to the opera an awesome idea for a first date, but that's another story.)

 It's all compartmentalized into digestible chunks of time: Arrival, pre-show activities, show, intermission, show, exit.

-Upon **arrival**, you can show up as early or late as you want, with no compromise for the sake of anyone else's plans.
-You can get there in time to get a few errands out of the way - coat check, bathroom visit - before you grab a drink at the bar and take advantage of t
+You can show up as early or late as you want, with no compromise for the sake of anyone else's plans.
+Coat check, bathroom visit, bar visit, pre-show chat; the world - or the lobby - is your oyster.
+And most opera houses are prime environments for people-watching, my personal favourite pre-show activity.

-I've thought for a while that going to the opera is an awesome thing to do on a date - even an early date, when you're still getting to know someone.
-There's an excuse to get a little dressed up and enjoy some pre-show booze to calm the nerves; plus, there's the comforting structure of designated conversation time - once the show starts, both of you get to shut up for a bit.

-Hopefully the show itself is good, but it doesn't really matter; there's as much conversation fodder to be found in operas that are jaw-dropping as there is in productions that fall flat.
-If both of you are opera fans, it's a no-brainer; if only one of you is, it's a chance to introduce something new to another person - one of those (hopefully) fun parts of dating.
-And if neither of you is opera-initiated, then you're both trying out something new together.

-It's maybe a bit more of an investment than dinner and a movie, but I do think live theatre - and since I'm a nut for it, opera - makes for a great date.
-But often what's even greater than going as a pair, is going to the opera completely solo.

-There are a few activities - dining, going to a bar, even the movies - that are a bit scary to do on one's own.
-For those with normal levels of social anxiety, it's a bit unnerving to imagine sitting at a table for one for an entire meal.
-It's like a large, empty container of time that's meant to be spent conversing with a dining buddy or trying each other's food - not wondering if the server thinks you're weird or if the other people in the restaurant think you got stood up.

-But going to the opera has structure, a rhythm to the evening; the time is compartmentalized into small chunks - arrival, pre-show, show, intermission, show, exit.
-And the solo opera-goer gets to decide how to spend each bit of time.

-You're allowed to show up at any point between when the doors open (say, 30-60 minutes before the show), leaving as much or as little of the free-rein lobby mingling as you'd like.
-There's usually a bar, meaning you can do that thing where you put a beverage in your hands and you feel much more normal in public.
-Or, you can bee-line it right to your seat and get your pre-show reading done, uninterrupted.

 At intermission, you can boot it to the washroom, or the bar, or both - and you can do it faster flying solo.